 On Fire - side 2, track 1: Decomposing Trees

-I was waiting tables in Sheepshead Bay, completely unsure of what I was going to do with my English degree.
-My trajectory in life was progressing at the pace of a Galaxie track, as if Damon was leading the charge on tambourine and a few solid thwacks of the snare.
+I was waiting tables in Sheepshead Bay, not entirely sure of what I was going to do with my future.
+My life’s trajectory seemed to be progressing at the pace of a Galaxie track, as if Damon Krukowski was leading the charge on tambourine and a few solid thwacks of the snare.
 I found comfort in Dean’s words; consistently warmed by the welcoming whispers of his altered appendages.
-Naomi’s bassline – sliding high up the neck into Peter Hook territory – nurtured my soul like few others could.
+Naomi Yang’s bassline – sliding high up the neck into Peter Hook territory – nurtured my soul like few others could.
 And that sax!
 How can I possibly highlight the finesse of Ralph Carney’s tenor skills?
-The trio created a song that is transportive on its own, but Carney truly soothes us into this new dimension of rainfall and rebirth.
-(Shoutouts to Kramer as well, whose production so perfectly brought every aspect together).
+The trio created a song that is transportive on its own, but Carney truly soothes the audience into this new dimension of rainfall and rebirth.
+(I must give a nod to Kramer as well; whose production so perfectly brought every aspect together).

 I walked upstream

-Perfectly placed at the opening of record’s second side, Decomposing Trees helps the listener turn over a new leaf just after turning over the vinyl.
-The track spoke directly to my 23-year-old self because it mirrored the magical weekends when I would disappear into the woods Upstate and wander.
-My circle of friends would create our own tales of chemically enhanced strolls through the trees, where we would theorize on life before drinking our weight in cheap beer.
+Impeccably placed at the opening of record’s second side, Decomposing Trees helps the listener turn over a new leaf just after turning over the vinyl.
+The track spoke directly to my 23-year-old self because it mirrored the magical weekends when I would disappear into the woods Upstate to wander.
 I don’t want to make it seem like I’ve figured it all out in the years that have passed, but there was a sense of innocence and naivety back then that I can no longer grasp.
 In my own experience, Galaxie 500’s music has always served as the aural equivalent of pining for the past.
-Longing for the days when life was just a little bit easier yet doing so with a curious smile as you look towards the unknown.
-They are undoubtedly my go-to band in times of transition because they make me feel like I have a place to belong, regardless of what happens.
+Longing for the days when life was just a little bit easier, though doing so with a curious smile as we gaze upon the unknown.
+They are undoubtedly my go-to band in times of transition because they make me feel like I have a place to belong, regardless of where I end up.

-I discovered On Fire just as I was preparing to leave behind four years in Baltimore, as well as all these friends I knew I’d rarely get to see again.
-I had no career options ahead – with even less ambition to find any – but I knew I had this trio from Boston via NYC via New Zealand.
+I discovered On Fire just as I was preparing to leave behind four years in Baltimore, as well as a sizable circle of friends I knew I’d rarely get to see again.
 When my parents were temporarily displaced due to Hurricane Sandy, I spent months listening to Galaxie 500 in my best friend’s basement after his family so graciously took me in as their own.
-And now, as both myself and the album prepare for our 30th birthday, I listen back with new ears as I find myself sharing my whole heart with someone for the first time ever.
-My life has truly started again over these last few months and I could not be more thrilled to see where I stand the next time we choose to celebrate the efforts of our favorite trio.
+And now, as both myself and the album prepare for our 30th birthday, I listen back with new ears as I find myself sharing my whole heart with someone for the first time.
+My life has truly “started again” over these last few months and I could not be more thrilled to see where I stand the next time we choose to celebrate the efforts of our favorite trio.

 P.S.
 I found Andy/A Head Full of Wishes on Instagram, so be sure to follow me at @mjwilliams1023.
 My band Counterspace are working out our own take on Decomposing Trees, only with 7/8 and 3/4 time signatures, as well as flute in the auxiliary instrument position.
 If it sounds good enough in performance, we’ll put it to tape and gladly email it to any interested parties.
 Just reach out!
 Follow us at @needmorecounterspace or email us.